How?

 Purpose: Gathering feedback and refining the prototype.

-Application in Digital Innovation: Testing includes formal Test Automation plus user trials and feedback collection on the No-Code Platform Prototype.
+Application in AI-powered Innovation: Testing includes formal test automation plus user trials and feedback collection on the solution.
 This helps in understanding the user experience, identifying issues, and validating the effectiveness of digitisation.

 Stage 6.
 Iterate